 Everyone has felt that they don’t belong at one time or another, in one way or another.
 I had always felt that the way I thought about things wasn’t normal.
 At least not normal for someone ordinary like me.
 Philosophers, Artists; they thought this way.
 They were supposed to think this way, but not me.
 When I was young the things I thought about were too serious, too dark.
 The whimsical things I voiced aloud, those were okay…until they weren’t.
-They had an age limit, it seems.
-Oh okay, well am I old enough to think the dark thoughts now?
-Yes, now the dark thoughts were okay as long as I put a cynical edge on them.
-When I answered a question with metaphors and meandering tangents that went down confusing paths I was routinely met with the teasing response “are you on drugs?“ So normal people had to hallucinate in order to think like me?
+They had an age limit, it seems. okay, well am I old enough to think the dark thoughts now?
+Yes, now the dark thoughts were okay as long as I put a cynical edge to them.
+When I answered a question with metaphors and meandering tangents that went down confusing paths, I was routinely met with the teasing response “are you on drugs?“ So normal people had to hallucinate in order to think like me?
 That was comforting (not).
-What about Jesus, he spoke in nothing but metaphors!
-Yes, and look at all the confusion he caused.
 Speak plainly, with precision.
 Deal in facts, not feelings.
 Unless you’re talking about Art, then and only then, is that kind of talk acceptable.
 Okay Society, whatever you say, you’re the boss.

 Becoming a Person means the individual moves towards being. knowingly and acceptingly, the process which he inwardly and actually is.
 He moves away from being what he is not, from being a facade. he is not trying to be more than he is, with the attendant feelings of insecurity or bombastic defensiveness.
 He is not trying to be less than he is, with the attendant feelings of guilt or self-depreciation.
 He is increasingly listening to the deepest recesses of the psychological and emotional being, and finds himself increasingly willing to be, with greater accuracy and depth, that self which he most truly is.